 BEEP BEEP BEEP

 "Oh, what now?" the half-ghost said irritably, looking at the noisy device on Skulker's arm.

 "The tracker has detected another ghost, approaching fast, a half-ghost to be exact."

 "Daniel," Plasmius muttered almost inaudibly.
 "Of course, just when you think things couldn't get any worse."
-He placed his right hand on his face, as if to emphasize his words.

 "You aren't actually worried about him, are you?"
 Skulker asked with some surprise.

 "I'm not," Plasmius replied wearily, "it's just that I have enough on my hands already, but I guess this was to be expected.
 Is the Ecto-Jammer working?
 He can't sense us right now, can he?"